 The last three kilometres alone of the 12.4km climb to the Pas de Peyrol averages 11.5% and has sections of 16%.
 This is serious climbing country but it's also seriously beautiful and almost entirely overlooked by the cycling community in spite of its serious Tour de France credentials.

-This video below is from our first group to go to the Cantal and it shows the exhilarating descent from the 1589m Pas de Peyrol.
+This great video below is from the boys of Sheppey Velo who were my first group to go to the Cantal and it shows the exhilarating descent from the 1589m Pas de Peyrol.

-Riders could spend a week in the Cantal or take the option of a two or three day excursion from La Bucherie, as it's only a couple of hours away, maybe stopping on the way to plunge into the magnificent gorges of the Dordogne valley and across the 100m high Barrage de l'Aigle (Eagle Dam), before arriving for lunch or supper in the beautiful, medieval town of Salers.
+Riders could spend a long weekend or more in the Cantal or combine it with a trip from another part of the Massif Central, maybe to plunge into the magnificent gorges of the Dordogne valley and across the 100m high Barrage de l'Aigle (Eagle Dam), before arriving for lunch or supper in the beautiful, medieval town of Salers.